Here's How Your Trade GameStop Corp. (GME) Aggressively Right Now

 Sponsored

+The average price from analysts is $69.23, which is -$117.33 below the current price.
 GME currently public float of 62.48M and currently shorts hold a 19.76% ratio of that float.
-Today, the average trading volume of GME was 3.71M shares.
+Today, the average trading volume of GME was 4.68M shares.

 GME’s Market Performance